DaveL17/WUnderground7/README.md

 *Data are provided by Weather Underground, LLC.
 This plugin and its author are in no way affiliated with Weather Underground.*

+Notes: The WUnderground plugin requires Internet access to obtain weather data from the service.
+It also requires Internet access to check for plugin software updates.